 Olivier Bitz President of Réseau GDS

-In Strasbourg, France, where SUEZ operates the wastewater treatment station, the Group has teamed up with Réseau GDS, the local natural gas distributor, in the innovative BIOVALSAN project.
+In Strasbourg, France, where SUEZ operates the wastewater treatment station, we’ve teamed up with Réseau GDS, the local natural gas distributor, in the innovative BIOVALSAN project.
 This project consists of injecting biomethane produced from wastewater into the natural gas network.
-Today, it produces 1.6 million Nm3/year of purified methane, or the equivalent of the consumption of 5,000 low-consumption housing units, which is injected into the city’s natural gas network.
-BIOVALSAN was supported by the European Commission’s LIFE+ program for the example it has set in regional energy transition.
+Today, it produces 1.6 million Nm3/year of purified methane, or the equivalent of the consumption of 5,000 low-consumption housing units, which is injected into the city’s existing natural gas network.
+BIOVALSAN was supported by the European Commission’s LIFE+ program because it has set an example for regional energy transition.

-BIOVALSAN has cut by two-thirds the CO2 emissions from the La Wantzenau water treatment station, the fourth-largest in France, with a treatment capacity of one million population-equivalent.
-The combined optimization of the sludge treatment and of the recovery of the biogas as energy in the form of biomethane, means that the station now has one of the smallest environmental footprints of all the facilities in France.
+BIOVALSAN has two-thirds of the CO2 emissions from the La Wantzenau water treatment station, the fourth-largest in France.
+Which treats the water for one million people.
+The combined optimization of the sludge treatment and of the recovery of the biogas as energy in the form of biomethane, means that the station now has one of the smallest environmental footprints in France.
 This new source of renewable energy has launched the transition towards a new local, sustainable and carbon-sober energy model in Strasbourg.

 Transforming biogas into green fuel

-“In my opinion, this biogas from our purification stations represents a concrete contribution by the regions to the common effort to make the energy transition”
+“In my opinion, this biogas from our purification stations represents a concrete contribution for the regions to the common cause to make the energy transition”

 Belaïde BedreddinePresident of the SIAAP